top of page

 Restaurante Es Boldado is situated on a precipitous cliff, facing the mystical Islets of Es Vedrá (supposedly the third most magnetic place on earth!) and its little sister Es Vedranell.

-so we were advised to sit outside as the sun was about to come out.
+so we were advised to sit outside as the sun came out.

 To start we had the usual pan con alioli y aceitunas followed by,